Index

 Source: Data was extracted from the NHAIS via the Open Exeter system.
 Data was collected by the NHS Cervical Screening Programme.

-Among women aged 50-64 years registered with Hull GPs, the percentages attending cervical screening within the last 5.5 years was similar to England between 2009/10 and 2018/19, although the rate has fallen in Hull by slightly more than it has for England over the last couple of years, so the rate in Hull is now lower than the rate for England.
-The uptake rate for cervical cancer screening among women aged 50-64 years in Hull is the lowest it has been in 2020/21 (since 2009/10).
+Among women aged 50-64 years registered with Hull GPs, the percentages attending cervical screening within the last 5.5 years was similar to England between 2009/10 and 2018/19, although the rate has fallen in Hull by slightly more than it has for England since then.

 Compared with benchmark